The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Emission of Monochromatic Plane Waves

 where

-The first correction term in \eqref{eq:emitted polarisation} ensures that $\hat E$ is orthogonal to $\nu$ in the perturbed geometry, the second correction term fixes the normalisation, and the last term allows for small variations of the emitted polarisation.
-For the purpose of calculation, we find it convenient to group the last two terms in \eqref{eq:emitted polarisation} as
+The first correction term in \cref{eq:emitted polarisation} ensures that $E$ is orthogonal to $\nu$ in the perturbed geometry, the second correction term fixes the normalisation, and the last term allows for small variations of the emitted polarisation.

+Additionally, as shown in \Cref{appendix:constraints}, the emitted polarisation must satisfy certain differential constraints, analogous to the divergence constraints in the usual spacelike Cauchy problem.
+Denoting by ${\tilde E}$ the pull-back of the overall field $\Aa E$ to $\Sigma$ at any instant of time, they read

+where $A,B$ are spatial indices associated to the surface $\Sigma$ (at any instant of time), ${\tilde \nabla}$ is the induced Levi-Civita connection, and $\tilde \epsilon$ denotes the induced volume form.

+In flat space, these equations imply that the components $\t{\tilde E}{_A}$ are harmonic functions, so that the requirement that the field be bounded implies that ${\tilde E}^\o0$ is spatially constant on $\Sigma$.
+Since one is free to prescribe the time dependence of ${\tilde E}^\o0$, the solutions are parameterised by two real functions of time alone.
+Plane polarised waves of constant energy density then correspond to $\Aa^\o0 = 1$ and $E^\o0$ being a constant spatial vector of unit norm, tangent to $\Sigma$.

+In the perturbed case, the solutions of \cref{eq:polarisation constraint equations} are still parameterised by two real functions of time $t$ alone, but contrary to the unperturbed case it is not possible in general to arrange for $\tilde E$ to have constant norm everywhere on $\Sigma$ (see \cref{appendix:constraints}).
+However, it turns out that the precise details of the perturbations are not relevant for the applications considered here, as one can nonetheless impose $\t{\tilde E}{^A}\t{\tilde E}{_A} = 1$ to hold at the spatial coordinate origin with significant deviations arising only at length scales comparable to the \GW\ wavelength.
+Hence, as the field is only read out on much smaller regions, such perturbations will not contribute to the final output signal.